Bones provide support for our bodies and help form our shape. Although they're

 together these movements give the spine its flexibility.

-Freely movable, or synovial (sih-NO-vee-ul), joints
+Freely movable, or synovial (pronounced: sih-NO-vee-ul),

-the hip, shoulders, elbows, knees, wrists, and ankles — are freely movable.
+found at the hip, shoulders, elbows, knees, wrists, and ankles — are freely movable.

 They are filled with synovial fluid, which acts as a lubricant to help the joints